Dinogorgon: Classification

 The Rubidgeinae are a subfamily of derived gorgonopsids that have only been found in Africa.
 They are composed of six genera and 17 species.
 The Rubidgeinae are closely related to their sister group, the Inostranceviinae, which have only been found in Russia.
 Out of the gorgonopsian clade, the systematics of the Rubidgeinae are the best resolved due to their distinctive character traits.
 The systematics of other gorgonopsian subfamilies remain chaotic due to a high degree of cranial homomorphism between taxa, making it difficult to distinguish different taxa effectively.

 Dinogorgon shares many characteristics with Rubidgea and Clelandina, which has led some authors to synonymize them.
 All three are now considered to be part of the same tribe, Rubidgeini, rather than the same genus.
 The cladogram below (Kammerer et al. 2016) displays currently accepted systematic relationships of the Gorgonopsia.

-Correlation
+Palaeoenvironment

-Numerous therapsid species, including rubidgenae gorgonopsids, are used as biostratigraphic markers in other African basins, such as the Upper Madumabisa Mudstone of Zambia, the Usili Formation of Tanzania, and the Chiweta Beds of Malawi.
+Numerous therapsid species, including rubidgenine gorgonopsids, are used as biostratigraphic markers in other African basins, such as the Upper Madumabisa Mudstone of Zambia, the Usili Formation of Tanzania, and the Chiweta Beds of Malawi.